- 3 likes

 Szechuan fried chicken—need we say more?

 The menu may be short, but it is truly gourmet.
+The menu might be subject to change, this is what we were served when we last went.
+All thought some of these dishes might not be available when you go next, you can definitely expect something delicious.
 In addition to the delectable bowls, such as the Taiwanese beef noodle soup, there are other appetizing starters.
 One of our favourites is the Szechuan fried chicken, a “hot-chicken” reinvented with Szechuan chilli, cabbage, pickled cucumbers, and Japanese milk bread.
 Another favourite is certainly the fried Brussels sprouts dish with XO sauce and clementines, a surprisingly harmonious and delicious combination.
 The Chinese broccoli is also perfect as a side dish, a special request from Benjamin, who has fond memories of eating dim sum with his parents.
 To round it all out, the Kaya donuts add a little sweet touch to the end of your meal.

 “The menu is really designed to showcase Helena’s cooking,” says Benjamin, who takes care of the wine and spirits.
 On the wine side, he has chosen mainly Mediterranean wines to match the Asian cuisine.
-The current list has about 10 bottles, but they plan to offer of up to 60 bottles when operations resume.
-Benjamin has also planned cocktails to celebrate the restaurant’s reopening, but for this, you’ll have to come in person.
-We can’t wait to enjoy his concoctions—soon!—in their beautiful, modern, and warm space.
+The cocktail and spirits menu will is one to please as well!

 A very good address to try in our list of the best Asian restaurants open for take-out.